rapid7/insightconnect-plugins/datetime/help.md

 # Version History

+* 2.1.0 - New actions To UTC and To Localtime
 * 2.0.6 - Update to v4 Python plugin runtime
 * 2.0.5 - New spec and help.md format for the Extension Library | Changed const string in params.get to Input constants | Update to use the `komand/python-3-37-slim-plugin:3` Docker image to reduce plugin size
 * 2.0.4 - Update plugin tag from `utility` to `utilities` for Marketplace searchability